Human extinction: Natural vs. anthropogenic

 Experts generally agree that anthropogenic existential risks are (much) more likely than natural risks.
 A key difference between these risk types is that empirical evidence can place an upper bound on the level of natural risk.
 Humanity has existed for at least 200,000 years, over which it has been subject to a roughly constant level of natural risk.
-If the natural risk were sufficiently high, then it would be highly unlikely that humanity would have survived as long as it has.
+If the natural risk were high enough, humanity would not have survived this long.
 Based on a formalization of this argument, researchers have concluded that we can be confident that natural risk is lower than 1 in 14,000 per year (equivalent to 1 in 140 per century, on average).

 Another empirical method to study the likelihood of certain natural risks is to investigate the geological record.
-For example, a comet or asteroid impact event sufficient in scale to cause an impact winter that would cause human extinction before the year 2100 has been estimated at one-in-a-million.
+For example, a comet or asteroid impact event sufficient in scale to cause an impact winter that would cause human extinction before the year 2100 has been estimated at one in a million.
 Moreover, large supervolcano eruptions may cause a volcanic winter that could endanger the survival of humanity.
 The geological record suggests that supervolcanic eruptions are estimated to occur on average about once every 50,000 years, though most such eruptions would not reach the scale required to cause human extinction.
 Famously, the supervolcano Mt.
 Toba may have almost wiped out humanity at the time of its last eruption (though this is contentious).

 Since anthropogenic risk is a relatively recent phenomenon, humanity's track record of survival cannot provide similar assurances.
-Humanity has only survived 80 years since the creation of nuclear weapons, and for future technologies, there is no track record.
-This has led thinkers like Carl Sagan to conclude that humanity is currently in a "time of perils" – a uniquely dangerous period in human history, where it is subject to unprecedented levels of risk, beginning from when humans first started posing risk to themselves through their actions.
+Humanity has only existed for 80 years since the creation of nuclear weapons, and there is no historical track record for future technologies.
+This has led thinkers like Carl Sagan to conclude that humanity is currently in a "time of perils," a uniquely dangerous period in human history, where it is subject to unprecedented levels of risk, beginning from when humans first started posing risk to themselves through their actions.
 Paleobiologist Olev Vinn has suggested that humans presumably have a number of inherited behavior patterns (IBPs) that are not fine-tuned for conditions prevailing in technological civilization.
-Indeed, some IBPs may be highly incompatible with such conditions and have a high potential to induce self-destruction.
+Some IBPs may be highly incompatible with such conditions and have a high potential to induce self-destruction.
 These patterns may include responses of individuals seeking power over conspecifics in relation to harvesting and consuming energy.
 Nonetheless, there are ways to address the issue of inherited behavior patterns.